4144414D/pytruecrypt/README.md

 DOCUMENTATION:

 Very little as the code is compact.
-See the example, and pytruecrypt.py - the comments show how to use it.
+See the examples, and pytruecrypt.py - the comments show how to use it.

 EXAMPLE USAGE:

-See examples - they take tcrypt volume as only argument
+Use -h for a hidden volume

+	mount.py [-h] volumename dmname

+	pwcrack.py [-h] volumename wordlist

+	dump.py [-h] volumename

 Example capabilities: